-SAMHSA is the website of the U.S. Substance Abuse and Mental Health Services Administration.
+Samhsa.gov is the website of the U.S. Substance Abuse and Mental Health Services Administration.
 One of the challenges they cover is ADHD.
-Their site has a section called the Treatment Referral Routing Service that provides confidential information about local providers.
+Their site has a section called the Behavioral Health Treatment Services Locator that provides confidential information about local providers.

 7. American Academy of Child and Adolescent Psychiatry (AACAP) ADHD Resource Center

 AACAP is a nonprofit resource center that provides information and clinical resources for parents.
-Use their website to find child and adolescent psychiatrists and other mental health professionals in your area.
+Use the AACAP website to find child and adolescent psychiatrists and other mental health professionals in your area.

 8. Health Resources and Services Administration (HRSA) Network